Fed’s Powell says inflation battle not won, more rate hikes coming - BusinessWorld Online

 But other aspects of the Fed’s projections, notably a rise in the unemployment rate to 4.6% from the current 3.7%, are consistent with a downturn settling in as the central bank keeps its target policy rate at a “restrictive level” for at least the next two years.

-The rate increase on Wednesday, which was approved unanimously by Fed policymakers and widely expected by financial markets, lifted the targeted policy rate to the 4.25%–4.50% range, with officials expecting it to rise to a level between 5.00% and 5.25% next year.
+The rate increase on Wednesday, which was approved unanimously by Fed policy makers and widely expected by financial markets, lifted the targeted policy rate to the 4.25%-4.5% range, with officials expecting it to rise to a level between 5% and 5.25% next year.

 Still, Mr. Powell said, repeating the hard-line on enforcing the Fed’s 2% inflation target that he has developed through the year, “the largest amount of pain, the worst pain, would come from a failure to raise rates high enough and from us allowing inflation to become entrenched.”